-Synchronous meetings times for small groups in this course will be

-Class Meeting

-Times:

-Synchronous meetings times for small groups in this course will be offered Mondays and Tuesdays at 11:30-1:00 pm and 6:30-8:00 pm.
-You will be assigned to one time slot each week based on your response to an online survey.
+Synchronous meetings times for small groups in this course will be response to an online survey.
 Please see sakai for more information.

+Class Meeting offered Mondays and Tuesdays at 11:30-1:00 pm and 4:30-6:00 pm CDT.
+You will be assigned to one time slot each week based on your